'Benson' Star Robert Guillaume Dead At 89

 From there, Guillaume worked steadily — and made a dramatic comeback after a 1996 heart attack while attending the funeral of model and actress Margeaux Hemingway.

-He was back as a cast member on the the acclaimed sitcom “Sports Night” by 1998, and continued to work steadily until 2013.
+He was back as a cast member on the the acclaimed sitcom “Sports Night” by 1998, but then suffered a debilitating stroke that was later written into the show.
+The star struggled to recover, and continued to work steadily until 2013.